Florence food tour – local dishes and street food in Italy

 2. Lampredotto

-Lampredotto is the quintessential Florentine street food, sold from iconic trippaio carts stationed across the city.
-It is working-class food elevated to an art form, and its rich, funky, complex flavor profile is addictive once you take that first brave bite.
-The most famous cart in the city is Nerbone in the Mercato Centrale, while the trippai outside the Mercato di Sant’Ambrogio are equally beloved by locals.
+Lampredotto is the quintessential Florentine street food, sold from trippaio carts stationed across the city.
+It’s working-class food that has been elevated, very gradually, to an art form, and the rich, funky, complex flavor is genuinely addictive once you get past the first hesitant bite.
+The most famous spot is Nerbone inside the Mercato Centrale, but the trippai outside the Mercato di Sant’Ambrogio are just as good and feel less like a performance.
+Expect to pay around €4–5 a sandwich.
+Go before noon.

 3. Ribollita